h-griffin/datingapp/README.md

 - update i/userrepository to return paged list and take in userparams
 - pass info from the paged list created in user repository to the http response header in user controller
 - add pagination header in users controller
-- add [FromQuery] sttribute tag to users controller to get the parameters from query string
+- add [FromQuery] attribute tag to users controller to get the parameters from query string
 - add options to change json response for pagination header be camelcase not titlecase

 ## client pagination